itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 # Thank You Virtual Mentors

-First off, I'd like to thank Brian Holt for both of his great Complete Intro To React workshops on Front End Masters.
-The workflow he shared helped me to scaffold the guts of this project without endless refactors along the way as it grew.
+First off, I'd like to thank [Brian Holt](https://twitter.com/holtbt) for both of his great Complete Intro To React workshops on [Front End Masters](https://frontendmasters.com/courses/?u=563312949abcfdd369685f8abe03f2bec24ead42).
+The workflow he shares is a simple and scalable way to think about building React applications.
+As you go, you bring in new tools only as you need them, and refactor fast and often.
 I can't recommend his workshops enough, even if you've been using React for years.
 The insights he shares are well worth the Front End Masters subscription.
 Check out all of Kyle Simpson's workshops while you're at it!

-I'd also like to thank Rem Zolotykh for his great [Youtube series](https://www.youtube.com/playlist?list=PLuNEz8XtB51K-x3bwCC9uNM_cxXaiCcRY) about building a React/Redux application with jwt authentication.
-While you should never use a custom authentication strategy like this for real-world production apps (use Passport instead), it was valuable to learn about the authentication flow using JSON web tokens with localStorage, and managing headers.
-It was also great to get another perspective of how to wire up React and Redux.
+I'd also like to thank [Rem Zolotykh](https://twitter.com/remzolotykh?lang=en) for putting together such a thorough [Youtube series](https://www.youtube.com/playlist?list=PLuNEz8XtB51K-x3bwCC9uNM_cxXaiCcRY) about building a React/Redux application with jwt authentication.
+While you should never use a custom authentication strategy like this for real-world production apps (use Passport instead), he offered a detailed overview of how to build an authentication flow using JSON web tokens, localStorage, and the proper headers.
+It was also very helpful to get another perspective of how to wire up React and Redux, and handle forms with controlled components.

-Finally, I owe a great deal of gratitude to Robert M. Pirsig.
+Finally, I owe a heavy amount of gratitude to Robert M. Pirsig.
 While working on this project, I hit a lot of brick walls.
-To unwind after getting put in my place by a waterfall of error messages, I would read Zen and the Art of Motorcycle Maintenance.
-After picking at the first half for a year, I finished the second half during this project very quickly.
-Many of the metaphors and ideas discussed in that book correlate directly with programming.
-It put a lot of issues I had with code into a much broader perspective and it made me appreciate the Art of Programming much more deeply.
-It changed the way I percieve and approach bugs.
+To unwind after getting put in my place by a waterfall of error messages, I would read [Zen and the Art of Motorcycle Maintenance](https://www.amazon.com/Zen-Art-Motorcycle-Maintenance-Inquiry/dp/0060589469).
+After picking at the first half for about a year, I finished the second half within a few weeks while working on this project.
+The explorations of Quality in the book correlate directly with programming, and with life in general.
+It put a lot of mental blocks I had with thinking about code into a much broader perspective, and inspired a deeper sense of kinship with the craft.
+It changed the way I perceive and approach bugs.
 I've gained an appreciation for them, as frustrating and ego-crushing as they can be.
-Each hard bug illumiates a gap in knowledge with an oppurtunity to learn something profound, and you grow because of it.
-In turn, this leads to writing better *quality* software naturally and becoming better prepared and energized to contribute fresh perspectives to open source software, and companies building the future.
+Each hard bug illuminates a gap in knowledge with an opportunity to learn something profound, and you grow because of it.
+As Ryan Holiday's cult-classic is titled, "[The Obstacle is the Way](https://www.amazon.com/Obstacle-Way-Timeless-Turning-Triumph/dp/1591846358)."
+In turn, this leads to writing better *quality* software naturally and becoming better prepared and energized to contribute fresh perspectives and innovations to open source projects, companies you're working for, or your even an entire industry by finding your own [blue ocean](https://www.amazon.com/Blue-Ocean-Strategy-Expanded-Uncontested/dp/1625274491/ref=sr_1_2?ie=UTF8&qid=1417408285&sr=8-2&keywords=blue+ocean+strategy) with your own open source project or company.
+Quality wins out in the end.
+Customers know it when they find it.
 A bug may seem trivial at first, but if you consider that an entire application may rely on that trivial bug being fixed in order to run the way it needs to, it's not so trivial after all, and deserves attention and careful thought.

+There seem to be a lot of nods to Stoicism in Zen and the Art of Motorcycle Maintenance, and I'm looking forward to to re-reading it after I learn a bit more about the Stoics.
+"The Obstacle Is the Way" at on the top of my list.

 # An Overview of Vote

 The user stories for this Free Code Camp project can be viewed [here](https://www.freecodecamp.com/challenges/build-a-voting-app).

-Basically, Vote allows you to create polls as an authenticated user, vote on any poll, and share a single poll with friends and strangers.
+Basically, Vote allows you to create and manage polls as an authenticated user, vote once on any poll whether you're authenticated or not, and share a single poll with friends and strangers.

 This project is far from perfect.
 You can't search or sort polls, but the time spent adding too much functionality beyond the user stories for a toy app like this is better spent on new projects at this point.
-This app won't be a "Show HN" post.
-Learning the process and mechanics of building something like this was the primary goal, and it payed dividends in hard knocks.
+This app won't be a "[Show HN](https://news.ycombinator.com/show)" post.
+Learning the process and mechanics of building something like this was the primary goal, and it payed dividends in hard lessons.

 Let's dig in!